-- View information about your power supply redundancy attributes. - Check the status of individual power supply elements, including the Firmware Version of the power supply, and Maximum Output Wattage. - Check the status of individual power supply elements, including the Firmware Version of the power supply, Rated Input Wattage, and Maximum Output Wattage.
+- · View information about your power supply redundancy attributes. - Check the status of individual power supply elements, including the Firmware Version of the power supply, and Maximum Output Wattage. - Check the status of individual power supply elements, including the Firmware Version of the power supply, Rated Input Wattage, and Maximum Output Wattage.
+The Rated Input Wattage attribute is displayed only on PMBus systems starting 11G.

-- View current alert actions settings and set the alert actions that you want to be performed in the event that a system power returns a warning or failure value. - Configure Platform Event Alert destinations for IPv6 addresses.

-• View current SNMP trap alert thresholds and set the alert threshold levels for system power watts.
+- · View current alert actions settings and set the alert actions that you want to be performed in the event that a system power returns a warning or failure value. - · Configure Platform Event Alert destinations for IPv6 addresses. - · View current SNMP trap alert thresholds and set the alert threshold levels for system power watts.
 The selected traps are triggered if the system generates a corresponding event at the selected severity level.